- Program Director

 Dr. Forssell’s expertise is in sexual orientation development, same-sex romantic relationships and parenting, HIV/AIDS risk behaviors, high risk sexual behavior interventions, adolescent and young adult romantic and sexual relationships, and health psychology.

 Dr. Stephen Forssell is the founder, director, and professor of the LGBT Health Policy & Practice Graduate Certificate Program at the George Washington University.
-In addition, he has been a professor in the Psychology Department at the George Washington University since 2002 where he teaches courses in sexuality and gender, health psychology, and social psychology.
-He is also co-director of the Institute for Health Promotion and Disease Prevention in Minority Communities and is on the faculty of the GWU Medical Center School of Medicine and Health Sciences course in Human Sexuality and Clinical Medicine.
-He also serves on the GWU Faculty Advisory Board of the Office of Teaching and Learning.
-He is also the co-director for the summer institute on Health Promotion and Disease Prevention in Minority Communities.
+In addition, he has been a professor in the Psychological and Brain Sciences Department at the George Washington University since 2002 where he teaches courses in sexuality and gender, health psychology, and social psychology.
+He is on the faculty of the GWU Medical Center School of Medicine and Health Sciences course in Human Sexuality and Clinical Medicine.

 Dr. Forssell received a B.A. in Psychology (with Highest Honors) from the University of Virginia (1998).
 He received his Masters (2002) and Ph.D. in Developmental Psychology from the University of Denver (2004).
 He is a graduate of the Kinsey Summer Institutes on High-Risk Sexual Behavior at the Kinsey Institute for Research in Sex, Gender, and Reproduction.